GoogleFeud/ts-runtime-checks/README.md

 }
 ```

-Afterwards you must use the `tspc` CLI command to transpile your typescript code.
+Afterwards you can either use the `tspc` CLI command to transpile your typescript code.
 </details>

 <details>